UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

    Use the ~/.ssh/config file:

    .. figure:: ../img/vscode_remote_tunnels_use_ssh_config_in_home.png

-   Click on 'Connect':
+   Click on "Connect"

    .. figure:: ../img/vscode_connect_to_rackham.png

    .. figure:: ../img/vscode_connected_to_rackham.png

-When you first establish the ssh connection to Rackham, your VSCode server directory .vscode-server will be created in your home folder /home/[username].
+When you first establish the ssh connection to the cluster, your VSCode server directory .vscode-server will be created in your home folder /home/[username].
 This also where VS Code will install all your extentions that can quickly fill up your home directory.

 Exercises with step-by-step instructions